input-output-hk/plutus-pioneer-program/code/week01/README.md

 Once you are inside the Nix shell, you can start the Plutus client and server from the cloned Plutus repository.

+The lecture videos were recorded at various times and the Plutus code that goes along with them was compiled against specific commits of the Plutus main branch.
+You can find the commit tag in the cabal.project file.
+My aim here is to keep this code up-to-date with the latest commits.

 #### Server

     cd /path/to/plutus/repo/plutus-playground-client